Course Introduction to Programming

 Rahilly Machado

-1. Make two if's: one checking if the grade is greater than or equal to and another checking if it is less than .
+1. Use two ifs: one checking if the average is greater than or equal to and another checking if it is less than .

 if( x >= 7 ){ // checks if x is greater than or equal to 7